entropicalabs/openqaoa/.github/issue_templates/bug_report_issue.md

 ## Prerequisites

-Before submitting raising this issue, I have already checked that I am:
+Before raising this issue, I have already checked that I am:

 - [ ] running the latest version
 - [ ] made sure that this issue has not already been filed